 Please note there is an additional charge should you choose to attend a graduation ceremony.
 View more information

 Find out about the cost of living for students at Stirling

 The Student Awards Agency for Scotland (SAAS) is now offering a generous loan scheme to assist eligible Scottish and EU-domiciled students pursuing a Masters at the University of Stirling during 2018/19.
 Find out more about SAAS Postgraduate Loans

-The MRes/Postgraduate Diploma in Applied Social Research comprises six compulsory taught modules, two further taught module options and (for the MRes) a dissertation.
+The MRes/Postgraduate Diploma in Applied Social Research comprises four compulsory taught core modules, plus two other optional modules (from two available lists), and (for the MRes) a dissertation.

 You must also take two further modules from a list including the following:

 or other modules by arrangement with the Programme Director.